manikcloud/manik-php-calculator/README.md

 1. Clone the repository or download the source files.
 2. Navigate to the project directory in your terminal.

+3. Run the Docker container:
+    ```
+    docker run -d -p 80:80 --name manik-php-calculator manik-php-calculator
+    ```
+4. Visit the calculator in your web browser at http://localhost.

+## With ANT & Docker

-3. Install Apache Ant if you haven't already.
+1. Install Apache Ant if you haven't already.
 Ant is a Java-based build tool that helps automate build processes.
 In this project, Ant is used to build the Docker image using the build.xml file.

-4. Build the Docker image:
+2. Build the Docker image:
     ```
     ant build-docker-image -Ddocker.image.name=manik-php-calculator -Ddocker.file.name=Dockerfile
     ```
-5. Run the Docker container:
-    ```
-    docker run -d -p 80:80 --name manik-php-calculator manik-php-calculator
-    ```
-6. Visit the calculator in your web browser at http://localhost.

-### Setting up a Jenkins Job
+# Setting up a Jenkins Job

 1. Install and set up Jenkins if you haven't already.
 2. Create a new Jenkins job as a "Freestyle project."